-Cranky & The Law are two nieces from Antwerp, Belgium.
+Cranky & The Law are two cousins from Antwerp, Belgium.
 Armed with a ukulele, a guitar or a keyboard (The Law) and a bass guitar (Cranky) they play original indie-pop songs.

 ‘Roads Gone By’ is an optimistic and sometimes melancholic look at the trajectory of their (still rather young) lives interpreted differently in each song.
 They invite the listener to join them in a world of their own creation; one that they grew up in together.
 The tracks explore romantic and philosophical ideas that are often treated with humor and plenty of self-perspective.